(44) Veni, vidi ... da Vinci?

 "Single-handed he vanquished all the others, Phidias, Apelles, and their whole victorious troop."

-I wondered whether the verb for to conquer was precisely the same in mediaeval Italian as in the Latin from which that language must have developed.
+I wondered whether the verb for to conquer was precisely the same in mediaeval Italian as in the Latin from which that language had developed.

 The only usage in Latin that came to mind was Caesar's famous comment, "Veni, vidi, vici."